 Surgical mistakes are not victimless events.
 Patients who suffer them can find that they have been permanently altered due to the errors of negligent medical professionals.
 For some victims, further surgeries may be necessary not only to fix the errors committed by their doctors, but also to treat the underlying conditions for which their original botched surgeries were performed.

 Surgical errors are costly and painful.
 Victims do not have to face their troubles on their own.
-Personal injury attorneys in Portland can help them understand and advocate for their rights.
+Personal injury attorneys in Lake Oswego can help them understand and advocate for their rights.